HuskyPeverell/ControlsTraining/README.md

 - Highly documented and commented
 - :)

 This code follows my adaptation of the Google Java Style Guide.
+I used to have it published, but I don't anymore.
+You can ask me for details as to my errata.
+I'll eventually publish this(TM)...